"Summer was our best season." - Harper Lee (To Kill a Mockingbird)

 The Member of the Wedding (U.S., 1952)

 Fred Zinnemann directed this Stanley Kramer production of novelist Carson McCullers' coming-of age story set in the deep South; Julie Harris plays tomboy Frankie Adams and Ethel Waters her housekeeper, Berenice Sadie Brown.
-Previously available on DVD in MGM's Stanley Kramer Film Collection boxset from 2008, on Blu-ray the film comes with all the old extras (an audio commentary and short documentary by McCullers' biographer, an introduction and short doc by Kramer's widow and actor Kevin Spacey), plus a new audio commentary (with singer-songwriter Suzanne Vega, of all people) and an optional isolated score track.
+Previously available on DVD in MGM's Stanley Kramer Film Collection boxset from 2008, on Blu-ray the film comes with all the old extras (an audio commentary and short documentary by McCullers' biographer, an introduction and short doc by Kramer's widow and actor Kevin Spacey), plus a new audio commentary (with singer-songwriter Suzanne Vega, of all people) and an optional isolated score track to listen to alongside the film.

 Romeo is Bleeding (U.K./U.S., 1993)